rackerlabs/support-how-to/content/how-to/rackspace-email/open-xchange-faq/index.md

         - (August 2022) New logic will prevent exceeding the 30 day limit on existing domains/mailboxes.

         - (August 2022) Apply the new spam/trash limits to all the domains/mailboxes that are under the 30 day limit.
 Once the new settings are applied you will not be able to change them.
-        - (November 1st 2022) Change the spam/trash settings for all the domains/mailboxes that are over the 30 day limit.
+        - (March 2023) Change the spam/trash settings for all the domains/mailboxes that are over the 30 day limit.
 Note: The Admin was notified before this change (via ticket) if the account has mailboxes with spam/trash folders over the 30 day limit.

 - Allow/Block Lists:
     - Domain level configured via Control Panel:
         - Originally we planned on removing the Administrators ability to configure the domain level allow/blocklist via the Control Panel.
 We took your feedback into consideration and found a way to keep this feature.
-    - App Suite:
+    - Mailbox level:
-	   - Limits of 250 entries will be applied to the Allow list and the Blocklist independently.
+	   - Limits of 250 entries will be applied to the Safelist and Blocklist independently.
-	   - IP addresses and domains will no longer be a valid list entry on the Allow list or Blocklist.
+	   - IP addresses will no longer be a valid list entry on the Safelist or Blocklist.
 - Mobilesync: Will be replaced by support for open standards (Caldav, Carddav, IMAP,etc...)
 - Webmail sites: May require DNS updates.
 Details will be communicated in advance of the change.